majidub2/Project2/README.md

 <img width="1111" alt="Screenshot 2022-04-07 at 14 17 06" src="https://user-images.githubusercontent.com/99325840/162208164-443db911-fc4f-45f7-92e1-d71f62a45947.png">

 Service2:
 For my letter generating service, I wanted to assert that a specific combination was within the response data.
-This was high priority as the letters generated determine whether a user wins a prize or not.
+This was high priority as the letters generated determine how large the prize recieved is, on the condition that theyre eligible for one.

 <img width="1093" alt="Screenshot 2022-04-07 at 14 17 46" src="https://user-images.githubusercontent.com/99325840/162208232-24839c22-d387-4bc2-88a0-8d02aecd55e0.png">

 Service3:
 For my number generating service, I wanted to assert that a certain random number between 1000 and 9999 was within the response data.
-This was high priority as the number generated determine how large the prize recieved is, on the condition that theyre eligible for one.
+This was high priority as the number determines whether a user wins a prize or not.

 <img width="1073" alt="Screenshot 2022-04-07 at 14 18 15" src="https://user-images.githubusercontent.com/99325840/162208253-5738159e-d314-4de9-88a1-15d7be75f6f6.png">